Farzan1377/CarsList/README.md

 This application will not initialize the MySQL database.
 The MySQL database must be initialized with data beforehand.
 Also note that the username and password are hardcoded in `app/db.py`

+# How to get front-end of the application running
+1. Cd into the frontend directory.
+2. Run 'npm start'.
+The website should go live at http://localhost:3000/
+Note: The front-end is not calling the backend APIs yet.
+The styling and API calls will be done in the following days.